vanapamala-chandini/calculator-website/README.md

-# calculator-website
+# Calculator Website
-Calculator app using HTML , CSS , Javascript
+The Calculator app is developed using HTML , CSS , Javascript.